 Monderman looks at the full path beneath the decision, not just the moment of choice.
 Where is work waiting?
 Which approvals are performing real governance, and which are inherited habits?
 Where has escalation become normal?
 Where is the path stable by design, and where is it only surviving through compensatory effort?

 The goal is not permanent acceleration.
 Some decisions should be slower.
 Many should be faster.
 The real task is to make the path proportionate to the decision it is carrying — and to make that proportion visible enough that leaders can govern it deliberately rather than inherit it passively.
+The best-run institutions don’t assume their decisions are moving—they measure the drag.

 Run Decision Velocity Diagnostic